TOP 5 MUST SEE PHOTO SPOTS IN MOUNT COOK NEW ZEALAND

 So after many sojourns to Mount Cook I feel like I might now know just enough to share with you a few places which are a must see.
-These spots are personal favourites of mine, and also ones that I have found to be incredibly photogenic (actually quite hard to find at spot that isn't in Mt Cook).
+These Top 5 photo spots in Mount Cook are personal favourites of mine, the ones that I have found to be incredibly photogenic (actually quite hard to find at spot that isn't in Mt Cook).
 They are in no particular order and equally as beautiful as each other.

 I hope you enjoy and can make your own journey to this incredible part of New Zealand some day.

-Sealy Tarns are two small alpine lakes which sit flat on the Sealy Range in Mount Cook National Park.
-The track up to the tarns requires a fair bit of stamina as you climb up to 1300 metres and over 2,200 stairs, but the view is most definitely worth it!
+The Sealy Tarns are two small alpine lakes which sit flat on the Sealy Range in Mount Cook National Park.
+The track up to the tarns requires a fair bit of stamina as you climb up to 1300 metres and over 2,200 stairs, but the view is most definitely worth it and it is an absolute Top 5 Mount Cook Photo Spot!
 If you were to carry on past the tarns and climb another 600 metres you would arrive at Mueller Hut, one of New Zealand's most popular tramping huts.
 Please note: during winter months there are heavy avalanche warnings associated with this track .. always check first.